 - 1. Unlock your device and click Settings on the menu bar. - 2.
-Click Password in the left sidebar - 3.
-Enter your current password in the field provided. - 4.
-Enter your new password and confirm it in the fields provided. - 5.
+Click Password in the left sidebar. - 3.
+Enter your current password in the field provided. - Enter your new password and confirm it in the fields provided.
+Passwords are casesensitive and must have at least 8 characters along with more requirements if Strong Password is enabled. - 5.
 Click Change Password.